Unipisa/WeaviateNET/README.md

 Notice that all names follow the camel notation, *if you use pascal notation Weaviate will lower case the first letter*.

+If we want to expose the id field in the *Movie* class we can use the *JsonIgnore* attribute to avoid mapping it to a property:

+        [JsonIgnore]
+        public Guid? id;

 **Important:** If you use a class with less properties the library *will work*, this is useful to perform schema updates or property masking.
 Magic is performed by Newtonsoft serializer/deserializer.